qgis/QGIS-Documentation/docs/server_manual/containerized_deployement.rst

 Cloud deployment
 ================

-Managing its own cluster of servers to handle the deployment of containerized applications, is a full part and complex job.
-You have to handle multiple problematic as hardware, bandwidths and security at different levels.
+Managing your own cluster of servers to handle the deployment of containerized applications, is a complex job.
+You have to handle multiple issues, such as hardware, bandwidth and security at different levels.

 Cloud deployment solutions can be a good alternative when you do not want to focus on infrastructure management.